Summary:

 - Certain response from the teacher/friends when you say something.

-- Spiritual videos or self-growth audios to remain “high”.
+- Spiritual videos or self-growth audios to maintain the “high”.

-- Insisting everything you say to have an impact.
+- Insisting everything you say has to have an impact.

 - Wanting to be treated in certain way.